Shungi/JH_Clean_Data_Project/README.md

 I chose not to rename the features as no I could come up with no better descriptions than the ones already provided.
 I have added the features_info.txt provided by UCI to serve as a variable codebook.

-The second dataset is saved as UCIdatameanofmean.text was created from the UCIdatameanstd.txt (although in this case I used the tibble fulldata I created in the script ) which finds the average for each activity/subject combination.
+The second dataset is saved as UCIdatameanofmean.text was created from the UCIdatameanstd.txt (although in this case I used the tibble fulldata I created in the script ) which finds the average of each variable for each activity/subject combination.

 Per the principles of tidy data set forth by Hadley Wickham in his paper Tidy Data each column represents a variable and each row represents one observation.